 Key Concepts for Leveraging Chronic Absence During the Coronavirus Pandemic

-Embedded across the four phases are strategies for using chronic absence and other data to address the deep systemic inequities exposed and exacerbated by the coronavirus.
-The crisis lays bare that many students and families are living paycheck to paycheck, with limited access to sufficient food, stable housing or health care and no savings to fall back on after a sudden loss in income.
-Distance learning also shines a spotlight on the many families who don’t own a computer or lack quality internet service so children can benefit from virtual learning.
-The disproportionate impact of the coronavirus on African Americans illustrates the long-term health effects of unequal access to resources due to racism.
-Chronic absence has always been, and still is, a sign that students and their families struggle with these challenges.
+The pandemic has exposed the harsh reality that many students and families are living paycheck to paycheck, with limited access to sufficient food, stable housing or health care, and no savings to fall back on after a sudden loss in income.
+Distance learning has also shown that many families don’t own a computer or lack quality internet service so children can benefit from virtual learning.
+The disproportionate impact of the coronavirus on Black, Hispanic and Native American communities illustrates the long-term health effects of unequal access to resources due to structural and institutional racism.

 Some students and families have not been in touch with their schools during the pandemic.
+Finding and connecting to these families remains crucial.
 We've developed a list of ideas and strategies for making this connection.